 - Do not use butter or sesame oil to stir-fry your fried rice.
-You want to use peanut or some vegetable oil.
+You want to use peanut or some neutral oil.
 Peanut oil is the best and gives a fantastic result.

-- And lastly, you will need a large thin carbon-steel/metal wok that can reach super high temperatures.
-It doesn’t matter if you have an induction cooktop (like I do).
-The thin metal wok is vital to achieving that beautiful smokey flavour in your fried rice and to ensure perfectly cooked grains of rice.
+- And lastly, you will need a large carbon-steel/metal wok that can reach super-high temperatures.
+It doesn't matter if you have an induction cooktop (like I do).
+The thin metal wok is vital to achieving that beautiful smokey flavour in your fried rice and ensuring perfectly cooked grains of rice.

 Chinese restaurants often use chicken stock or chicken powder along with bacon bits in their standard fried rice recipes that go by the names "Special Fried Rice" or "Yangzhou Fried Rice".
 Their seafood fried rice most likely has seafood stock.
 And if they have a special Vegetarian Fried Rice on the menu, chances are it might have MSG added to it.
 All of these are flavour enhancers.
 So how do you go about adding maximum flavour in a Veg Fried Rice without using stock powders, MSG or other flavour enhancers?

-Cooking your veggies perfectly – The carrots, peas and mushroom only need a minute to cook.
+- Cooking your veggies perfectly - The carrots, peas and mushrooms only need a minute to cook.
 The spring onion only needs a few seconds to soften and become sweet.

-White Pepper – White pepper is key to Chinese cooking, its often pungent but floral and earthy tones transforming the dish without it being too hot.
+- White Pepper - White pepper is key to Chinese cooking.
+It's often pungent but floral and earthy tones transform the dish without it being too hot.

-Wok Char – Not an ingredient but probably the most important flavour enhancer of them all.
+- Wok hei - Not an ingredient but probably the most important flavour enhancer of them all.
+Meaning "wok breath" in Cantonese, is the beautiful smoky flavour you get from cooking in a wok.
 A thin carbon steel/metal wok on high heat creates a beautiful char that has unbelievable depths of flavour that cannot be achieved in regular non-stick or heavier cast-iron pans.

 A. Create your wok wheel.
 Prep all ingredients in advance in little bowls.
 Arrange them in a clockwise fashion in the order in which they will go into the wok with the first ingredient positioned at 12 o'clock.